WojciechMatuszewski/programming-notes/rust/langauge.md

 ## Stack vs the Heap

 Since, when writing rust code, one has to think a little bit about the memory management, it is paramount to understand what the _heap_ and the _stack_ is.
 You might have a vague idea what these things are – after all every basic CS course teaches those things.
-Having said that, I found myself often guessing where a given variable lands (if it's on a _heap_ or a stack_).
+Having said that, I found myself often guessing where a given variable lands (if it's on a _heap_ or a _stack_).
 Let us explore those concepts in terms of rust code.

 - **_stack_ is much faster than the _heap_**.

 - **_stack_ is much smaller than the _heap_**.

-- **You want your stuff to be on the _stack_ most of the times**.
-If the _stack_ is faster, then there is no reason to allocate to the _heap_ without a reason.
+- **You want your stuff to be on the _stack_ most of the time**.
+It is because the _stack_ is faster and will consume less memory.

 - **Depending on what you return from the functions, you might be allocating on the _heap_ or on the _stack_**.